grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

 Now, let's assume we want to check whether this application produces correct results.
 The most obvious way would be to invoke it from the command line manually with some exemplary arguments, then check the output to the console and compare it with what we expected to see.
-Such session could look like this:
+Such testing session could look like this:

 ```text
 C:\MultiplicationApp\MultiplicationApp.exe 3 7